wpeka/wplegalpages/readme.txt

 Generate WordPress Legal Pages like Privacy Policy, Terms of Use, Disclaimers.
 Covers 25+ Legal Templates for all types of WordPress Websites.

-WP Legal Pages is a popular and regularly updated privacy policy generator plugins with more than 180,000 downloads.
+WPLegalPages is a popular and regularly updated privacy policy generator plugins with more than 180,000 downloads.
 From WordPress Bloggers, Affiliate Marketers, Corporate websites to ecommerce stores, the privacy pages are designed for different types of websites.

 = Privacy Policy Generator =
 Generate a standard privacy policy to comply with ad networks.
 Required for blogs, businesses and ecommerce websites.